One of the mistakes many new property investors make is not using real estate pro forma software for estimating the costs of buying a property.

-The fact that he didn’t initially calculate the real property management fees and didn’t account for a high vacancy loss were among the main factors that resulted in further sale of the properties.
+The fact that he didn’t initially calculate the actual house management fees and didn’t account for a high vacancy loss were among the main factors that resulted in the further sale of the properties.

-Pro forma projections help to buy real estate for appropriate prices and avoid unprofitable investments.
+Pro-forma projections help to buy properties for reasonable prices and avoid unprofitable investments.

-A pro forma in real estate is a documented report that compiles current or estimated income and expense data to forecast the net operating income and cash flow of a property.
+A proforma is a documented report that compiles current or estimated revenue and expense data to forecast the net operating income and cash flow.

-Real estate pro forma also gives investors a projection of expenses, as well as the expected return on investment.
+Proforma also gives investors a projection of expenses, as well as the expected return on investment.
 As a result, it helps you to make fewer loans for your commercial project and save money.

 Potential Gross Income (PGI)

-PGI is an estimated total rental income of a property if the property was fully rented out with no vacancies.
+PGI is an estimated total rental profit of a property if the building was fully rented out with no vacancies.

-Projecting potential growth income depends both on contractual lease terms and market rents.
-For all contractual leases included in the rent roll, the cash flow for each lease is estimated for each year in the holding period.
+Projecting potential growth revenue depends both on contractual lease terms and market rents.
+For all contractual leases included in the rent roll, the financial investment for each lease is estimated for each year in the holding period.
 This includes the particular lease terms for each tenant.

-Often, to forecast a possible future rental income, investors need to take into consideration accounting for renewal assumptions after a lease expires to forecast a potential future rental revenue.
+Investors need to consider accounting for renewal assumptions after a lease expires to forecast a potential future rental revenue.
 It involves predicting market leasing commissions, abatement, tenant improvements, reimbursements, and so on.

 Vacancy Loss or Allowance

-It is never the case that a property is 100% leased at all times.
+It is never the case that a building is 100% leased at all times.
 So, it should be expected that there are going to be gaps between rents.

-Vacancy loss is an inevitable loss of potential rental income, rather than an expense that happens when a new tenant hasn’t moved in yet and the previous tenant has already moved out and it takes time to find a new one.
+Vacancy loss is an inevitable loss of potential rental revenue, rather than an expense.
+It happens when a new tenant hasn’t moved in yet and the previous tenant has already moved out.
+Naturally, it takes time to find a new one.

 There are a couple of simple ways to calculate vacancy:

-- by taking a simple percentage of the potential rental income
+- by taking a simple percentage of the potential rental revenue

 - by using a total amount for each year in the ownership period.